wrm65/Capstone-Project-2024/docs/model_card_decision_tree.md

 - When using machine learning models to predict Ofsted school grading or any other educational outcome, it's crucial to consider several ethical considerations to ensure fairness, transparency, and accountability.

 - Decision trees are highly interpretable models, making it easy to understand and explain how predictions are made.
-The decision rules learned by the model can be visualized as a tree structure, allowing stakeholders to see the sequence of criteria used to classify schools into different grades.
+The decision rules learned by the model can be visualised as a tree structure, allowing stakeholders to see the sequence of criteria used to classify schools into different grades.

 ## Use Case